dchow2201/Get_and_Clean_Data_Peer/README.md

 * change - to .
 * change () to empty string

-9. Write tidy data set in TidyData.csv
+9. Write tidy data set in TidyData.txt